High Risk Program Brochure

 This informative workshop is designed to help teachers and other education employees learn strategies for enhancing self esteem in students.
 Self esteem is a critical factor in both student and teacher performance.
 At the heart of student behavior is the ability to make wise and safe decisions.
 A person's self esteem is a key contributor to those decisions.

-3. Gay & Lesbian Youth: Breaking the Silence
+3. Lesbian, Gay, Bisexual, Transgender/Transsexual, Questioning/Queer, Intersex, Ally/Asexual Youth: Breaking the Silence

 As students struggle to deal with gay and lesbian issues, educators need factual information so they can correct the misinformation about homosexuality.
-This training will provide participants with strategies for reducing hostilities towards gay and lesbian students and learn ways to create a safe free learning environment for all students.
+This training will provide participants with strategies for reducing hostilities towards lesbian, gay, bisexual, transgender/transsexual, questioning/queer, intersex, and ally/asexual students and learn ways to create a safe free learning environment for all students.
 In addition, participants will learn what their Chapters and Service Centers can do to promote tolerance and understanding of these issues.

 4. Child Abuse & Neglect